Rishab Chadha: Acting career

 Aadat Se Majboor (2017).
 Besides working in television, Rishab Chadha regularly appears in web series.
 He started his web series career in 2016 with Shaadi Boys on Voot.
 He has recently worked in Boys with Toys (2019) for Hungama App and Bhootpurva (2019) on ZEE5.

 Rishab Chadha has made his Bollywood debut in 2014 with Khoobsurat.
 He was seen in 2015 release Drishyam.

-After making his acting debut at the age of 13 Rishab Chadha went on work in many television commercials.
+After making his acting debut at the age of 13 Chadha went on work in many television commercials.
 He has appeared in more than 150 commercials in his twelve years long career.
 Some of his notable commercials are Sprite, eBay.in, Dell, KFC, ViseAC, IDEA, KOPIKO, Lotte Choco Pie, Kala Hit, Kingfisher Radler etc. Apart from working in small and big screen, Rishab Chadha has acted in commercial theater for three years with Out of the Box production.
 The Gone Case, Frying Pan and 786 are some of his notable theatrical works.